Designations Congruent with Things: Chapter 26

 The wine.

-After an interval spent in shocked disbelief that he would capable of such an oversight, Hermann sighs in aggravation.
-“I would like to regain my previous, superior mental state.
+After an interval spent in shocked disbelief that he would be capable of such an oversight, Hermann sighs in aggravation.
+“I’d like to regain my previous, superior mental state.
 The one where I don’t become other people and I do not forget wine,” he confesses.

 “Myeah.
-We’re a really tragic collection of non-complimentary traits, none of which are going to ensure that we remember to bring wine to a function that only fifty percent of us want to attend,” Newton replies, in a tone that is likely meant to be comforting but overshoots into amused solicitousness.
+We’re a really tragic collection of non-complementary traits, none of which are going to ensure that we remember to bring wine to a function that only fifty percent of us want to attend,” Newton replies, in a tone that is likely meant to be comforting but overshoots into amused solicitousness.

-Did you forget the wine?”
+“Did you forget the wine?”
 Hermann asks, abruptly suspicious.

 “Weellllllll,” Newton says.
-“I kind of always wanted to drink that wine, so—no?
+“The parts of me that are you and appreciate things like ‘terroir’ now kinda always wanted to drink that wine, so—no?
 I was curious as to whether you would forget it though, and you totally did.
-You’re still going vaguely Geiszlerian under stress.
-Is something weird happening at this Mathkwardness Party.
-Like, have you been threatened with Pictionary, for example.
+You’re still going Geiszlerian under stress.
+Is something weird happening at this Mathkwardness Party?
+Like, have you been threatened with Pictionary, for example?
 I know you hate Pictionary, dude, but consider that we would be a literally unbeatable team.
 Literally.
 Unbeatable.
 We’d be even better at charades, because I can’t draw for crap.”

 “Relax, dude.
 I bought some classtastic Scotch like five days ago.
 It’s in the back.
 I’m not totally useless as a life partner.
 Give me some credit.
 Literally everyone prefers to drink hard alcohol in the face of unmitigated mathkwardness; if they profess otherwise they’re lying.
 Besides, isn’t this guy Scottish?
 The department chair?
-The P=NP guy.
+The P=NP guy?
 Yeah right, by the way.
 If P is so equal to NP why didn’t all existing cryptosystems immolate and the global economy collapse when his paper came out?”

 “I’m just interested,” Newton says petulantly, as LHC draws to its idiosyncratic end.

 “You just heard LHC by The Superconducting Supercolliders,” says the anonymous DJ manning the streaming station his car has selected.
-“That last one was requested by Emily, from Bayview Heights Elementary School and is dedicated to Raleigh Becket for saving the world.”
+“That last one was requested by Emily, from Bayview Heights Elementary School, and is dedicated to Raleigh Becket for saving the world.”

-“Thanks Emily,” Newton says.
+“Thanks, Emily,” Newton says.
 “Thanks a lot.
-How are radio stations just dedicating other people’s songs to RaleighBecket.
+How are radio stations just dedicating other people’s songs to Raleigh Becket?
 Like he’s so great just because he pushed a red button or whatever and saved our entire species, kind of.
-Is button-pushing unspeakably cool and I’m just missing it.
+Is button-pushing unspeakably cool and I’m just missing it?
 Conceptually explain this to me.
-I am genuinely curious in a totally unbiased and disinterested manner.
+I’m genuinely curious in a totally unbiased and disinterested manner.
 Do it for me.
 Do it for science.
 Science is offended that Raleigh Becket gets to be the epitome of post-apocalyptic cool.
 Science is totally fine with Mako filling that same slot though, just to be clear.”

 “Humanity idolizes those who ride the crest of historic inevitability,” Hermann replies.
 “Mr. Becket has done so in inimitable style.”